 Following on from the rocket powered shower (our rocket stove hot water system), we’ve been aching to try other types of rocket stoves.

-This is our mark 1 model of a mini rocket stove, constructed by Milkwood interns Kade, Amelie, Bel and Chris.
+This is our first model of a mini rocket stove, constructed by Milkwood interns Kade, Amelie, Bel and Chris.
 We got inspired when our friend Dan Harris-Pascal visited the farm recently with a mini rocket stove that he’d constructed, and made us a cuppa on it.
 We were sold!

 Now all we needed was some tin cans, something to snip them with, and some ash to insulate the riser, to make our very own.